 The Russell Hobbs 24363 Inspire holds 1.7 litres of water and has a convenient handle.
 Are you worried about making a mess when serving tea?
 The kettle’s spout design pours a steady stream and prevents splashing.

-When it comes to aesthetics, the Russell Hobbs 24363 Inspire’s curved plastic body is impressive.
+Regarding aesthetics, the Russell Hobbs 24363 Inspire’s curved plastic body is impressive.
 You can get it in one of five colours and have an illuminated window on the side for gauging the kettle’s water content.
 The kettle also gets top scores for quietness.

 - Cordless kettle